COVID-19 Provider Resources

 Similar to other COVID-19 services, the vaccines will be offered at no cost to patients.

-To prepare for vaccine administration, the Centers for Medicare and Medicaid (CMS) have published billing guidance for Medicaid (STAR and STAR Kids), Children’s Health Insurance Program (CHIP), and Medicare providers.
+The Centers for Medicare and Medicaid (CMS) have published billing guidance for Medicaid (STAR and STAR Kids), Children’s Health Insurance Program (CHIP), and Medicare providers.

 Visit Community First HHSC News for other important HHSC updates regarding the vaccine.